palakbhardwaj/Multi_Model_Meme_Prediction_Explanation/README.md

 Contributions are welcome!

+If you would like to improve this project:

 1. Fork the repository.
 2. Create a new feature branch.
 3. Commit your changes.
-4. Open a Pull Request.
+4. Submit a Pull Request.

 ---